 Interns with an academic background in politics, philosophy, or a related field are invited to participate in our TELOSthreads blogging project, which aims to highlight individual Telos articles from our online archive.
 Each post revisits an article from the archive, notes something relevant or thought-provoking about it, and then uses it as a springboard for further reflection on the topic.
 TELOSthreads is a great opportunity for students to produce short critical essays, learn about the journal’s history, and get constructive feedback on their writing from the Telos editorial board.
 TELOSthreads interns are welcome to work remotely from anywhere in the world.
 Please see this flyer (PDF) for an overview of the TELOSthreads project.
 Click here to view all of the previous TELOSthreads posts, along with links to the original Telos articles on our online archive.

 Internships are available on an ongoing basis.
 Students who wish to intern with Telos Press should contact us.
+Please include a copy of your CV for review.

 Here’s what past Telos interns have said about the program: